What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • filling for desserts.

-Great flavor combinations are obtained by mixing feijoa with apples, citrus fruits, carrots and beets.
-Salad dressing is best made with yogurt or sour cream.
+Excellent flavor combinations are obtained by mixing feijoa with apples, citrus fruits, carrots and beets.
+Salad dressing is best made from yogurt or sour cream.

 Feijoa is incredibly good in salads